Boots Riley: Independent work

 In 1991, the same year Riley co-founded The Coup, he and other activists and hip hop artists created the Mau Mau Rhythm Collective.
 The Collective put on "Hip-Hop Edutainment Concerts", which allied with and promoted the campaigns of community-based organizations like Women's Economic Agenda Project (WEAP), Copwatch, International Campaign To Free Geronimo Pratt, the Black Panther Alumni Association, and various anti-police brutality projects.
 The Collective would use the growing popularity of their concerts to bring a large number of youth to take over a closed Oakland city council meeting and hold a public meeting.

 In 2005, Riley produced the score for an episode of The Simpsons entitled "Pranksta Rap".

-In 2007 and 2008, Riley toured heavily with New Orleans–based band Galactic.
+In 2007 and 2008, Riley toured heavily with New Orleans-based band Galactic.
 The band performed The Coup songs behind Riley's vocals and they also performed their collaboration, "Hustle Up".
 In 2008, while performing with Galactic, police interrupted the concert and Riley was charged with using "abusive language"—a charge that had not been laid in 26 years, and never before against a performer.

 In 2010 and 2011, Riley recorded with Ursus Minor on the album I Will Not Take "But" for an Answer, and toured with the group in France.

-Film and television
+Filmmaking

 In 2012, Riley finished a screenplay for "an absurdist dark comedy with aspects of magical realism and science fiction", inspired by his own time working as a telemarketer.
-In 2017, he was able to begin production on his screenplay for Sorry to Bother You, directing it himself, with stars Lakeith Stanfield, Tessa Thompson and Steven Yeun.
+He later secured financing to direct the screenplay and titled the film Sorry to Bother You (2018), a name it shares with The Coup's 2012 album, which Riley produced instead of the film at the time due to financial issues.
 The film premiered at the Sundance Film Festival on January 20, 2018, and was theatrically released in the United States on July 6, 2018, by Annapurna Pictures.
-The film received acclaim for its cast and concept, as well as Riley's screenplay and direction.
+The film received acclaim for its screenplay, direction, concept, and performances.

-In July 2018, Riley signed a TV script deal with Media Res.
-In June 2020, he announced plans for a new seven-episode series entitled I'm a Virgo, starring Jharrel Jerome.
-The show premiered at South by Southwest on March 11, 2023, and was released on Amazon Prime Video on June 23rd 2023.
+In July 2018, Riley signed a television deal with Media Res.
+In June 2020, he announced a seven-episode surrealist comedy series entitled I'm a Virgo.
+The show premiered at South by Southwest on March 11, 2023, and was released on Amazon Prime Video three months later.

 In 2021, Riley signed a two-year overall television deal with Media Res.
-Riley is currently working on a new film I Love Boosters, which has no release date.
+His most recent film, I Love Boosters, premiered in the United States on May 22, 2026.

+On January 11, 2026, Riley confirmed that he was working on a film adaptation of Mr. Burns, a Post-Electric Play by playwright Anne Washburn.